Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 open-webui serve --port 9999
 ```

-This will run the Open WebUI on port `9999`.
+This will run the Sage WebUI on port `9999`.
 The `PORT` environment variable is disregarded in this mode.
 :::

 #### `ENABLE_SIGNUP`